NordicESMhub/BCC2020-Climate/training.md

 ## Re-analyses

-A climate re-analysis gives a numerical description of the recent climate, produced by combining models with observations.
+A climate re-analysis is produced by combining numerical models with observations so it can only provide information about the past climate.
 It contains estimates of the air temperature, wind at different altitudes, rainfall, soil moisture content, etc.
 The estimates are produced for all locations on earth, and they span a long time period that can extend back decades or more.